jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

    available systems.
 #.
 Enter the username you would prefer to use on the system
    Every username must be unique, and you must create a new system account with a unique username for each project you work on.
-(You can use the same username across different Tier-2 facilities.)

 Now you have to wait for your PI or project manager to accept your request to register.
 When this has happened, the systems team are